tunazislam/tunazislam.github.io/_pages/teaching.md

 * Foundations of Computer Science, Spring 2020 & Summer 2020.
 * Introduction to the Analysis of Algorithms, Fall 2019.
-* Data Structures and Algorithms, Summer 2019 & Fall 2020.
+* Data Structures and Algorithms, Summer 2019, Fall 2020, Spring 2021.

 **Teaching Assistant, Department of Computer Science, Old Dominion University**